 If you are prescribed gabapentin, be sure to follow the instructions provided by your doctor.
 It is taken by mouth with or without food, depending on the direction from your doctor.
 The dosage prescribed is based upon your specific needs and also response to treatment.
 For children, the dosage is also based on weight.

-Sometimes doctors will gradually increase your dosage to minimize side effects.
+Sometimes doctors will gradually increase your dosage of Gabapentin to minimize side effects.
 Taking the first pill at bedtime can also help to minimize side effects.
 The most common side include: